Zero Waste Shops in the United States and Guide to Shopping Unpackaged

 Finding Package-Free Foods and Items

 To find a store with package-free options check out the Bulk Finder App on ZeroWasteHome.com.
 This is the best tool that we know of to find bulk shopping options across the country.
-You can use this Coop Directory Service to find a food coop near you.
-And you can use the directory and map on localharvest.org to find thousands of farmers’ markets across the USA.

 Zero-Waste Shops Across the United States

-Below we have made a list of all the Zero Waste Shops we could find in the United States as of mid 2022.
+Below we have made a list of all the Zero Waste Shops we could find in the United States as of mid 2024.
 We have done this to celebrate the movement, support them, and help you find one near you.
 If you’ve never been to a zero waste shop, be prepared for a real treat!

 Alaska, Anchorage – Blue Market AK@bluemarketak